 If divorce proceedings commenced on or after 1st December 2000, the court might issue a Pension Sharing Order.
 Your former spouse will be allocated a percentage of your benefits and consequently will hold pension benefits in their own right, independently of your benefits.

 Your pension, lump sum retirement grant and any spouse’s pension payable should you re-marry, will be debited by this allocated percentage and awarded to your former spouse as a Pension Credit.

-As a Pension Credit member of the LGPS, your former spouse will receive their pension benefits upon reaching age 60 with reduction, or at age 65 unreduced (unless they suffer serious ill health) and the pension will be payable for life.
+As a Pension Credit member of the LGPS, your former spouse will receive their pension benefits upon reaching age 55 with reduction, or unreduced at either Stae Pension Age (if you left employment afer 01/04/2014) or Age 65 (if you left employment before 01/04/2014) and the pension will be payable for life.
+The pension benefits could be released earlier if they suffer serious ill health.
 They will also have the option to transfer this Pension Credit to another, non LGPS pension arrangement if they wish.

 Please contact us in writing if you require a Cash Equivalent Value of your Local Government pension rights for divorce proceedings.